eze-kiel/shaloc/README.md

 ```

 In order to simplify the use, the zip file is renamed with a random string.
-You can also specify the IP addresse to serve on, as well as the port with the same flags as before (-i and -p), and randomize the URI as well.
+You can also specify the IP addresse to serve on, as well as the port with the same flags as before (`-i` and `-p`), and randomize the URI as well with `-r`

 * To receive:

-You can receive the zipped file using the same command as for a single file.
+You can receive the zip file using the same command as for a single file.

 ### Clean /tmp